shankarsivarajan/swastix/README.md

 ![swastix_block_title](documentation/swastix_block_title.png)

-⚠️ **WARNING:** This writing system may be illegal to use outside the United States of America.
+⚠️ **WARNING:** This script may be illegal to use outside the United States of America.